 The Metropolitan Police is pushing a mug-shot gallery smartphone app so Londoners can help nab petty criminals across the capital.
 New software called Facewatch ID displays police-issued images of unnamed suspects and sought-after witnesses for citizens to identify.
-Punters pop their postcode into the app to get photos of people …
+Punters pop their postcode into the app to get photos of …

 Highest density of CCTVs in the world

 We're all carrying these things now within our mobile phones.
 A fixed webcam pointing out of the bedroom of someone living around the corner from me nailed a woman who'd put a cat in a wheelie bin a year or so ago.
 I don't mind this tech being used to catch petty thieves and cat abusers and more serious crims, but we probably will need better data protection law and enforcement to prevent misuse of all the data we're all collecting.
 Big brother icon, because we can't any longer seperate our own behaviour and capabilities from the actions of the nebulous "them" for whom "we" all have to take a degree of responsibility.

 Re: Highest density of CCTVs in the world